-The old saying really does run true, if it sounds too good to be true...it probably is.
-This won’t stop many people falling for the tricks of insurance fraudsters.
+The old saying really does run true, if it sounds too good to be true…it probably is.
+This won’t stop many people from falling for the tricks of insurance fraudsters.
 Currently, the horror of ghost broking is estimated to affect around a million drivers.
-As specialist commercial vehicle insurance providers we want to make you aware of what ghost broking is and give you the tools to become a ghost broker buster!
+As specialist commercial vehicle insurance providers, we want to make you aware of what ghost broking is and give you the tools to become a ghost broker buster!

 What is ghost broking?

 Ghost broking is the act of fake insurance brokers or “ghost brokers” selling fraudulent and invalid insurance to unsuspecting members of the public.

 Ghost brokers have several sophisticated scams, with the most common including:

 - Forging documents – The ghost broker will pretend to be an affiliate of a legitimate insurance company and sell you a fake policy.
 They’ll forge documents such as a certificate of motor insurance or a cover note, leading the victim to believe they’re legitimately covered.

 - Invalid Insurance – Ghost brokers will often falsify the victim’s details making the policy cheaper but invalid.
 They can do this through amending details such as the driver’s age, address/postcode and driving experience/No Claims Discount.

 - Cancelling the policy – The ghost broker can take out a genuine policy and cancel it shortly after to claim the refund for themselves whilst leaving you uninsured.

 Who is at most risk from ghost broking?